John Farrell grew up in Bedford, Mass., and is a lifelong Giants fan. What else would he be?

 It's a strange-but-true wrinkle in the history of the teams that will meet in Super Bowl XLVI, one that has left many Big Blue loyalists pinned deep behind enemy lines.

 Take Matt Pictou, who grew up in Biddeford, Maine, and now lives in the Boston area.
-He is a Giants diehard, just like his father, and just as he is grooming his toddler son to be.
+He is a Giants diehard, just like his father before him, and just as he is grooming his toddler son to be.

 "My household was a Giants household, just bleeding Giants blue," he said.